 These are words Jesus said to “comfort” His disciples.
 Comfort in the bible is not some soft cuddly blanket or warm bath to relax us.
 I once heard it said that God’s comfort is a ramrod up your back to strengthen you.
 As He prepared to offer Himself on the cross, knowing the fear and grief His disciples would soon face, He offered this ramrod up their back – I’m going to prepare a room in my Father’s house specifically and uniquely for you and I will come back and take you to it.
 This truth was meant to anchor these men through unspeakable hardship, and it did.
 Their hope in this better home motivated them to lay down most every preference and earthly comfort and security in order to leverage their life to invite more and more and more to inhabit their Father’s house. (see Acts and Hebrews 11)

 Maybe John 14:2-3 is exclusively for the grieving, but aren’t we all grieving?
 Aren’t we all grieving the loss of the glory we were meant for?
 Aren’t we all grieving the effects of the sin and shame we chose, and others chose?
-How can you take comfort (strength) from Jesus’ promise that He has a room in His Father’s house prepared for you today because He wants you to be with Him forever?
-With what fellow “go getter” can you share as a refreshing word today?
+How can you take comfort (strength) from Jesus’ promise that He has a room in His Father’s house prepared for you today?
+With what fellow “go getter” can you share this refreshing word today?

-Note: One way I have been able to set my mind of the realities on Heaven more is to listen to the wonderful teaching on Heaven in the Abridged version of Heaven Is Your Real Home by Joni Eareckson Tada.
-It’s available many places, but here is the link to purchase through apple books: Https://books.apple.com/us/audiobook/heaven-abridged/id1441484252
+Note: One way I have been able to set my mind on the realities of Heaven more is to listen to the wonderful teaching on Heaven in the Abridged version of Heaven Is Your Real Home by Joni Eareckson Tada.
+It's available many places, but here is the link to purchase through apple books: Https://books.apple.com/us/audiobook/heaven-abridged/id1441484252